rhuturajm/iot-hub-c-thingdev-getstartedkit/README.md

 ```

 ***
 **Note:** You can change the `25` to `0` when you're ready to generate alerts to look at.
-This number represents the temperature in degrees celsius to check for when creating alerts.
-25 degrees celsius is 77 degrees fahrenheit.
+This number represents the temperature in degrees Celsius to check for when creating alerts.
+25 degrees Celsius is 77 degrees Fahrenheit.
 ***

 - Back to the **Stream Analytics Job blade**, click on the **Outputs** tile and in the **Outputs blade**, click on **Add**